Hemant226/ElevateLabInternship-Tasks/Task 2/README.md

 * **Header Analysis:** Realized how important SPF, DKIM, and DMARC are.
 * **Social Engineering:** The "Iml" error, the informal tone, the (mild) urgency – these are all little psychological nudges.
 * **Threat Detection:** This whole process is a form of threat detection.
+## Conclusion
+The email is a phishing attempt, evident from the failed personalization ("Iml"), unclear sender identity, suspicious domain, and informal tone.
+These signs point to an automated, deceptive campaign designed to trick users.